ranugh/SurveyShrike/SurveyShrike-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

 ## Development server
+To run the SurveyShrike-ui on local please follow the below steps:
+1. Please modify the provided ip of proxy.cong.json to localhost
+    eg: modify "target": "http://15.206.34.235:9092" to "target": "http://localhost:9092"

-Run `ng serve`\ `npm start` for a dev server.
+2. Run  `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding